-The staff spoken with were very clear of their role and responsibility as regards medication management and confirmed that they had undertaken training in this area.
+Otherwise the inspector was satisfied with practices.
+Several residents were self medicating and the inspector saw that appropriate risk assessments had been completed and ongoing monitoring was carried out.
+The staff spoken with were very clear of their role and responsibility as regards medication management and confirmed that they had undertaken training including practical competency assessments.
 There was a comprehensive policy in place which had recently been reviewed and there was evidence of regular reviews by the medical team.